Breadcrumb navigation

 Residential Drama Summer School for Ages 13-17

-Join us for a vibrant new two-week residential drama summer school at Freemen's School in Surrey, designed for young people passionate about acting and theatre-making.
+Join us for a vibrant two-week residential drama summer school at Freemen's School in Surrey, designed for young people passionate about acting and theatre-making.

 Key information: